UK officials vow to take security of Indian mission 'seriously' after vandalism by pro-Khalistani protesters | Law-Order

 The British High Commissioner to India Alex Ellis described the incident as ''disgraceful'' and ''totally unacceptable''.

+Foreign Office minister Lord Tariq Ahmad of Wimbledon said he was ''appalled'' and the government would take the security of the Indian High Commission ''seriously''.

+''This is a completely unacceptable action against the integrity of the Mission and its staff,'' he tweeted.

-Scotland Yard said it was called to reports of disorder on Sunday afternoon and that a man was arrested as its enquiries continue.
+Scotland Yard said it was called to reports of disorder on Sunday afternoon and that a man has been arrested as its enquiries continue.

 ''Windows were broken at the High Commission building," the Metropolitan Police statement said.